Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 | Premium Spread + Live Counters | ₹2,000 – ₹4,000 | Imported cheese, sushi, live pasta, carving station, dessert bar, cocktail food | High-budget celebrations, 5-star style |

-What Affects Per-Plate Pricing
+What Affects Per-Plate Pricing?

 Several factors can shift your per-plate cost up or down within each tier: